ralphkb/sentinel-tickets/README.md

     - Total Reviews
     - Average Rating

+## Sponsor
+If you find value in this project, you can support the continued development by joining my Patreon! https://www.patreon.com/Ralphkb
+You may also consider leaving a star, all support is welcome and really appreciated, thank you! ❤️

 ## Documentation
 The Wiki will be improved over time and can be found here: https://github.com/ralphkb/sentinel-tickets/wiki

 ## Bug Reporting
 - For bug reports, open an issue [here](https://github.com/ralphkb/sentinel-tickets/issues).
 This is a free project that I enjoy working on in my free time, I cannot guarantee support however I will try my best to fix bugs, sort issues and add new features!
-I am still learning and improving, thank you for your understanding.
+I am still learning and improving, thank you for your understanding. 😄
-If you find value in this project, consider leaving a star! 😄
+Join my [Discord Server](https://discord.gg/vhXCzj9S3J) for community support.
+Patreon members receive unique roles and perks on the discord.

 ## License
 This project is licensed under the [MIT License](LICENSE).